logto-io/docs/docs/docs/recipes/configure-connectors/README.md

 This is where you can add, delete or update connectors' configurations as you wish!

-_Connectors_ can be classified into three types: _SMS Connector_, _Email Connector_ and _Social Connector_.
+_Connectors_ can be classified into three types: _SMS connector_, _email connector_ and _social connector_.
 See [connector reference](../../references/connectors/README.mdx) for more details about connector type.

 You can continue setting up _Email connector_ or _SMS connector_, and you need to go to "Social connectors" tab before adding _Social connector_.